 left in your mailbox, you receive it on the third day after it is left

-Let’s walk you through an example on how this could impact your move-out date.
 Say you pay rent on the first of the month.
-In this case, the effective date must be on the last day of a month.
 Your landlord tapes an eviction notice to your apartment door on October 31.
 If your landlord does not have proof you saw it any earlier, you're taken to have received it three days later — on November 3rd.
 With three full months' notice required, the earliest date your landlord can tell you to move out by is the end of February.

 "I've lived in a basement suite for eight years.
 The suite is perfect for me.
-It’s accessible and close to my medical appointments.
-My landlord lives upstairs — she gave me notice to leave.
-When I asked, she said she wants to use the space to give her clients the option of coming to her.
-I know she’s a hairdresser, so I don’t know what to make of this.
+It’s accessible and close to my doctor's office.
+My landlord, who lives upstairs, gave me notice to leave.
+When I asked, she said she wants to use the space to give her hairdresser clients the option of coming to her.
 Can she really kick me out of my home so that she can occasionally have clients over?”

 Your landlord can't evict you just to leave the suite empty or turn it into an Airbnb.
-The person named in the notice (the landlord or their close family member) must genuinely plan to live in the unit, or use the unit as part of their living space.
+They (or their close family member) must genuinely plan to live in the unit, or use the unit as part of their living space.
 A living space is somewhere they sleep, eat, and spend time.

 The unit should be a home, or part of it.
 This doesn’t mean they have to be there every day.
 In fact, the rental unit doesn't have to be their only home or their main home.
 And they can take vacations or be away sometimes.
 But they can't just stay there once in a while or leave it mostly vacant.